Distributed Proofreaders: History

+On 8 November 2002, Distributed Proofreaders was slashdotted, and more than 4,000 new members joined in one day, causing an influx of new proofreaders and software developers, which helped to increase the quantity and quality of e-text production.

-On 31 July 2006, the Distributed Proofreaders Foundation was formed to provide Distributed Proofreaders with its own legal entity and not-for-profit status.
-IRS approval of section 501(c)(3) status was granted retroactive to 7 April 2006.
+In 2006, the Distributed Proofreaders Foundation was formed to provide Distributed Proofreaders with its own legal entity and not-for-profit status, separate from Project Gutenberg.
+The founding trustees were Charles Franks, Juliet Sutherland, and Gregory B. Newby.

+In July 2015, the 30,000th Distributed Proofreaders produced e-text was posted to Project Gutenberg.
+DP-contributed e-texts comprised more than half of works in Project Gutenberg by 2009.

 Proofreading process

+DP servers are located in the United States, and therefore works must be cleared by Project Gutenberg as being in the public domain according to United States copyright law before they can be proofread and eventually published.

-Public domain works, typically books with expired copyright, are scanned by volunteers, or sourced from digitization projects and the images are run through optical character recognition (OCR) software.
-Since OCR software is far from perfect, many errors often appear in the resulting text.
+Public domain works, typically books with expired copyright, are scanned by volunteers or sourced from digitization projects, and the images are run through optical character recognition (OCR) software.
+Since OCR software is far from perfect, the resulting text always includes errors.
 To correct them, pages are made available to volunteers via the Internet; the original page image and the recognized text appear side by side.
-This process thereby distributes the time-consuming error-correction process, akin to distributed computing.
+Each set is presented to multiple volunteers to enter corrections, which results in a combined dataset that minimizes errors.
+This process distributes the time-consuming error-correction process with a method akin to distributed computing.

-Each page is proofread and formatted several times, and then a post-processor combines the pages and prepares the text for uploading to Project Gutenberg.
+A post-processor combines the pages and prepares the text for uploading to Project Gutenberg.

 Besides custom software created to support the project, DP also runs a forum and a wiki for project coordinators and participants.

 Related projects

 DP Europe

 In January 2004, Distributed Proofreaders Europe started, hosted by Project Rastko, Serbia.
 This site had the ability to process text in Unicode UTF-8 encoding.
 Books proofread centered on European culture, with a considerable proportion of non-English texts including Hebrew, Arabic, Urdu, and many others.
 As of October 2013, DP Europe had produced 787 e-texts, the last of these in November 2011.

-The original DP is sometimes referred to as "DP International" by members of DP Europe.
-However, DP servers are located in the United States, and therefore works must be cleared by Project Gutenberg as being in the public domain according to U.S. copyright law before they can be proofread and eventually published at DP.